balderdashy/sails-docs/views.md

 	</span>
 <footer>
 ```
-As you can see, this is nothing more than a simple EJS file.
-Nothing special, nothing magical.
+As you can see, this is nothing more than a simple EJS file: nothing special, nothing magical.

 Now, lets call it from our index file.